wasih790/Alzheimer_Image_Classification/README.md

 - Normalization: Scaling the pixel values of the images to a range between 0 and 1 to improve model performance.
 - Data Augmentation: Introducing variations in the data by applying transformations like rotation and flipping, increasing the diversity of the dataset, and improving model generalization.
 - Train-Test Split: Dividing the dataset into training and testing sets to evaluate the model's performance on unseen data.
-But instead of the sklearn method, we used ImageDataGenerator, created an training generator, validation generator, and testing generator.
+But instead of the sklearn method, we used ImageDataGenerator and created a training generator, validation generator, and testing generator.

 ## Modeling
 ### Modeling Techniques
 For the image classification problem of identifying Alzheimer's disease stages based on brain MRI images, we used Convolutional Neural Networks (CNNs).
-Three CNN models were developed from scratch, two transfer learning models (GoogLeNet and ResNet50) were explored, and a Keras Tuner with Hyperband model was developed.
+Three CNN models were developed from scratch, two transfer learning models (GoogLeNet and ResNet50) were explored, and a Keras Tuner with a Hyperband model was developed.

 ### Target Variable
 The dataset used in this project consists of MRI scans of the brain with four different classes to classify: